tarwn/lessthandot-hugo/blogs/content/posts/2012-01-01-displaying-and-saving-unicode-data.md

   this.lProgrammaticChange = .f.
 ```

 Everything was good so far.
-However, I haven't expected how hard (for me) it will be the &#8216;saving' data part.
+However, I haven't expected how hard (for me) it will be the 'saving' data part.
 I was spending days trying various ideas from Rick's article and was still unable to achieve the desired result.
 I was about to throw all I had away and try to switch to ADO for data retrieval, but luckily Gregory Adam helped me here and published a working sample.

 First of all, we need to make sure there is no UT8 translation to the current code page.
 For this we need to do the following